matbrunt/honir-blog/README.md

 A lot of the material here is amalgamated from various sources I have read during my studies, sometimes reworded to make it more understandable for myself.

+Where content has been reproduced from the Data Science Handbook I am writing on Gitbook you will see a link in the article, along with text similar to "This article has been reproduced from the book I am writing for my own benefit.
+As the content is updated the Gitbook will receive it first so please use that as your source.".

 ## Content Types